TRS-80 Computers: TRS-80 Color Computer Line

 Play Lunar Lander, Breakout, Hangman and Pong!
 Fun for the whole family.

-(Note in RSC-12, the games were lsited as Linar Lander, Breakout, Pong, Horse Race and Egg Hunt).
+(Note in RSC-12, the games were listed as Linar Lander, Breakout, Pong, Horse Race and Egg Hunt).

 Micro Color Math/Design Package